 Annie's academic interests involve human-environmental relationships, sustainable development, and green infrastructure planning in cities.
-Her master's thesis focuses on examining urban residents' knowledge and attitude toward green infrastructure.
-This included surveying residents living in the City of Philadelphia, PA, about green infrastructure features and environmental concerns to identify barriers and opportunities to green infrastructure installation and its long-term management.
-By completing this research, Annie will explore the socio-environmental relationship at the ground level and examine how urban residents will affect future green infrastructure planning and development in residential landscapes.
+Her master's thesis focuses on examining urban residents' knowledge and attitude towards green infrastructure.
+This includes surveying residents in Philadelphia about green infrastructure features and environmental concerns.
+This work seeks to identify barriers and opportunities to green infrastructure installation and its long-term management.
+By completing this research, Annie will explore the relationship between humans and the environment on the ground level and examine how urban residents will affect future green infrastructure planning and development in residential landscapes.